2016 Waroona-Yarloop bushfire: 7 January

 The northern edge of the fire was now reported moving towards Dwellingup and Pinjarra while the southern edge was reported moving towards Harvey, Hamel and Waroona mainly due to wind direction being a north-easterly.
 Places declared as emergency areas include Waroona, Preston Beach and Harvey and surrounding areas.
 At 02:00, the fire to the east of Waroona slowed as it burnt younger vegetation.

 During the day, temperatures were said to have reached 40 C degrees, with 80 km/h wind gusts reported in the fire area that made the creation of containment areas difficult.
 The perimeter of the fire was now estimated to be around 113 km.
 The fire could not be scaled properly from the air due to thick smoke.
 The fire front was reported to be 40 km wide.
 During the day, a Pyrocumulonimbus cloud formed over the fire area and could be seen from space as well as 118 km away in Perth, but only lasted an hour.

 By Thursday afternoon, damage received to this point was described as property, livestock and one home with 29000 ha burnt.
 Ash was now reported falling in Bunbury.
 At this point, 200 firefighters, 23 appliances, 5 dozers and water bombers were being used to fight the fire.

 By evening, sixty people had sought shelter at the Pinjarra emergency evacuation centre while another fifty people sought shelter at the Australind evacuation centre.
 The Southbound Festival in Busselton was called off at 20:30pm by promoter David Chitty after consultation with emergency authorities when 15,000 people were expected to arrive in the region.

 Harvey

 At 06.30 an emergency evacuation centre had opened in Harvey but was then closed at 12:30 and one at Australind opened as by 13:30, Harvey was now bushfire alert.
 Patients were evacuated from the Harvey Hospital after it was closed and they were moved to other hospitals.

 Preston Beach

 Smoke and ash had begun raining down on Preston Beach on Wednesday night, with heavy winds, and by 03:00, an evacuation point was set up at the beach carpark.
 By morning, residents and holidaymakers faced evacuation from the beach at Preston Beach.
 Some were forced to stay on the beach, while others evacuated to Mandurah by boat.
 Other evacuees who could, were ordered by authorities to drive south.
-A smoke cloud could now be seen as far a Perth, 50 km away.
+A smoke cloud could now be seen as far as Perth, 50 km away.